unoplatform/uno/doc/articles/controls/SKCanvasElement.md

 When creating an Uno Platform application, developers might want to create elaborate 2D graphics using a library such as [Skia](https://skia.org) or [Cairo](https://www.cairographics.org), rather than using, for example, a simple [Canvas](https://learn.microsoft.com/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.canvas).
 To support this use case, SkiaSharp comes with an [SKXamlCanvas](https://learn.microsoft.com/dotnet/api/skiasharp.views.windows.skxamlcanvas) element that allows for drawing in an area using SkiaSharp.

-On Uno Platform Skia Desktop targets, we can utilize the pre-existing internal Skia canvas used to render the application window instead of creating additional Skia surfaces.
+On Uno Platform Skia targets, we can utilize the pre-existing internal Skia canvas used to render the application window instead of creating additional Skia surfaces.
 Unlike `SKXamlCanvas` which doesn't support hardware acceleration on Skia targets, hardware acceleration comes out of the box if the Uno application is already using OpenGL to render.
 Moreover, `SKXamlCanvas` has to make additional buffer copying, which can be skipped with this implementation.

 > [!IMPORTANT]
 > This functionality is only available on Skia targets.